tom-seddon/beeb_test_os/README.md

 Lights both LEDs and constantly fills memory with a series of patterns, checking the values didn't change when read back.
 You should see a bunch of patterns on screen as it runs.
+(If running in mode 0 on a B+/B+128, a flickering region on the display is normal.)

-The test runs itself, and if there's an error it will switch the LEDs off and display a report.
+The test runs indefinitely, and if there's an error it will switch the LEDs off and display a report.
 The report uses mode 4 (if testing in modes 0 or 4), or mode 7 (if testing in mode 7).

 The error report consists of two rows of large text.
 The first row shows the problem address (4 or 5 hex digits - see below), and the